Derivation of the Antenna Contribution to the Reverberation-Chamber $Q$-factor based on Antenna Scattering-Matrix Theory: Numerical validation

-Fig.~\ref{fig:Antenna-Q-factor} presents the antenna's contribution to the RC $Q$-factor as a function of $\Re\left(\Gamma_{\mathrm{L}}\right)$ for the same three cases than previously.
-Results obtained from the MoM simulation are compared to the three different models.
-For the lossless case in Fig.~\ref{fig:Antenna-Q-factor}~(top), the three models give the same result and agree with the MoM simulation.
-Indeed, for that particular lossless case, both the structural mode and the radiation efficiency do not induce any losses (the mathematical proof is given in Appendix~\ref{subsec:Lossless}).
-Regarding the two other lossy cases, it is observed, on one hand, a very good agreement between the MoM results and the introduced model over the entire range of $\Re\left(\Gamma_{\mathrm{L}}$.
+Fig.~\ref{fig:Antenna-Q-factor} presents the antenna's contribution to the RC $Q$-factor as a function of $\Gamma_{\mathrm{L}}$ for the same three cases discussed previously.
+The results obtained from the MoM simulation are compared with those predicted by the three different models.
+For the lossless case shown in Fig.~\ref{fig:Antenna-Q-factor}~(top), all three models yield identical results and are in agreement with the MoM simulation.
+Indeed, for this particular lossless case, neither the structural mode nor the radiation efficiency introduces losses (a mathematical proof is provided in Appendix~B).
+For the two other lossy cases, a very good agreement is observed between the MoM results and the proposed model over the entire range of $\Gamma_{\mathrm{L}}$.
 In contrast, both existing models produce highly inaccurate results.
 In particular, they fail to capture the asymmetric behavior observed as a function of $\Gamma_{\mathrm{L}}$.

 However, it may be argued that the models proposed by D.~Hill and A.~Cozza were not originally intended to account for structural losses.
 Indeed, in Section~V of \cite{Hill1994}, it is stated that structural losses introduced by antennas within an RC can be compensated by increasing the wall surface area while reducing the cavity volume according to the antenna size; in other words, by considering the addition of a non-radiating lossy object with dimensions identical to those of the antenna.
 Following this approach, we computed the losses that the antenna would introduce if it were replaced by a simple object--here, a metallic cylinder.
 This methodology is consistent with that commonly used to evaluate the contribution of a mode stirrer or the RC walls to the RC $Q$-factor.
 The contribution of an object to the RC $Q$-factor is related to its AACS $\bar{\sigma}_{\mathrm{abs}}^{\mathrm{obj}}$ such as:

 where $V$ is the RC volume, and $\lambda$ the wavelength.
 Assuming that this object contributes in the same manner as the RC walls, its contribution to the RC $Q$-factor can be expressed as: